Expertise

 • Rail performance and service life assessment including wear, rolling contact fatigue and whole-of-life cost analysis

-• Non-destructive testing strategies and evaluation of rail breaks and defects
+• Non-destructive testing strategies and evaluation of defects

 • Metallurgical analysis of rail defects and failures